FAQs

 Supporting the Rail Park

-If you believe in the Rail Park, help us bring the full three-mile vision to life.
+If you believe in the Rail Park, help us bring the full Three Mile Vision to life.
 Become a member of Friends of the Rail Park.
-As a member, you’ll be part of the community that’s turning this unused rail line into a public space for all.
+As a member, you’ll be part of the community that’s turning this unused rail line into a public green space for all.
 You’ll also receive updates on events, news, and progress as we work to bring the park to life.

 Whether you are a visitor or a lifelong Philadelphian, the Rail Park has something for you.
-When complete, the Rail Park will offer a new way to experience Philadelphia and travel across it.
-The Rail Park will connect communities, provide space for recreation, a platform for the arts and cultural activities, and space to engage with nature for Philadelphians and visitors alike.
+When complete, the Rail Park will offer a new way to experience Philadelphia and travel across the city.
+The Rail Park will connect communities, provide space for recreation, a platform for the arts and cultural activities, and a place to engage with nature for Philadelphians and visitors alike.

 The Rail Park will have a positive impact on the quality of life for all Philadelphians, as well as visitors from near and far.